galaxyproject/training-material/topics/visualisation/tutorials/jbrowse/tutorial.md

 # Sequencing, Coverage, and Variation

-This is the next major category of data that people wish to visualize, sequencing, coverage, and variation.
+This is the next major category of data that people wish to visualize: sequencing, coverage, and variation.
 The sequencing data can be of any type, and does not necessarily need to be sequencing data, as long as the results are formatted as BAM files.
 Here we will add several coverage tracks (essentially a line plot along the genome, associating a position with a value) with various visualisation options like scaling and display type.
 Each of these visualisation options can be useful in different situations, but it largely is a matter of preference or what you are used to seeing.

 Next we will add a sequencing dataset, a BAM file which maps some sequencing reads against various locations along the genome.
 JBrowse helpfully highlights which reads have mapping issues, and any changes in bases between the reads and the genome.
 We "Autogenerate a SNP track", which produces an extra track we can enable in JBrowse.
 This track reads the same BAM file used for visualising reads, and then produces a SNP and coverage visualisation. **NB**: This only works for small BAM files, if your files are large (>200 Mb), then you should consider generating these coverage and SNP tracks by other means (e.g. `bamCoverage` and `FreeBayes` or similar tools) as it will be significantly faster.
+You can learn more about generating these files in [the Mapping tutorial]({{ site.baseurl }}{% link topics/sequence-analysis/tutorials/mapping/tutorial.md %}).

 > ### {% icon hands_on %} Hands-on: Task description
 >